umairalipathan1980/MetaCheck---An-Evidence-Based-Fact-Checker/backend/README.md

 FastAPI service exposing MetaCheck's verification workflow for the React frontend.

+For a detailed explanation of the design, architecture, and development process behind this code, please refer to the related article published in [Data Science Collective](https://shorturl.at/CnEaK)

 ## Modular Architecture

 The core engine has been refactored into focused modules for better maintainability: